Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 • Raw in salads

-• Juices and smoothies
+• Fresh juices and smoothies

 Benefits of Vitamin D in Winter | Healthie4u

-By Winter Special No Comments
+By Winter Special

 Vitamin D is called the sunshine vitamin since it is made in the skin after exposure to sun.
-The same UVB rays that cause a sunburn also make vitamin D. Sunscreen, darker skin pigmentation, clothing and reduced daylight in winter diminish the skin’s ability to make vitamin D. The people who experience the biggest seasonal swings in vitamin D levels are fair-skinned individuals living in the northen region of the U.S. and at higher latitudes around the globe where there is very little daylight in winter.
+The same UVB rays that cause a sunburn also make vitamin D. Sunscreen, darker skin pigmentation, clothing and reduced daylight in winter diminish the skin’s ability to make it.
+The people who experience the biggest seasonal swings in vitamin D levels are fair-skinned individuals living in the northen region of the U.S. and at higher latitudes around the globe where there is very little daylight in winter.

 Vitamin D plays a crucial role in maintaining overall health, and its importance becomes especially evident during the winter months.

 It helps maintain bone, teeth, and muscle health, and supports the immune system.
-In the winter, it can be difficult to get enough vitamin D because of shorter days and less time spent outside.
+In the winter, it can be difficult to get enough D vitamin because of shorter days and less time spent outside.

 Here are several reasons why vitamin D is particularly important in winter: